-Don’t forget the other incident where “the rabbit died,” when UA subsequently killed a giant bunny foolishly entrusted to its care, in keeping with the “doctor” theme.
-Was that part of the same scam?
+Don’t forget the other incident where “the rabbit died,” when UA subsequently killed a giant bunny foolishly entrusted to its care.

 It wouldn’t be too far out to say it looks like UA, and AA as well, what with their offenses, could be players in schemes to run scams and tests/trials on the public.

 The airline trolls supporting UA all have the same stupid, discredited arguments, too.
-That adds to the hilarity.
 But not everyone realizes, in addition to virtual, on-line trolls, companies and governments can employ physical trolls, as well, such as actors.

-That was A CRIME SCENE!
-That plane should have stayed put, and they shouldn’t have been allowed to destroy evidence.
+Of course, owing that it was a crime scene, that plane should have stayed put.
+They shouldn’t have been allowed to destroy evidence.
 Where were the police to do an investigation?
 The whole “investigation” was passengers’ cell phone recordings?

-UA, along with its cronies, STILL does not get it.
+UA, along with its cronies, still does not get it.
 Nothing has been learned: Delta’s first response to a minor disagreement was to threaten some passengers, with jail, and sending their kids to CPS.
 “Federal Crime!” shrieked one attendant.
 Supposedly, a father tried to “smuggle” his infant son onto a flight, using the ticket he’d bought for another son.
 That is, he put an older son on a different flight, and apparently didn’t update the ticket he’d already bought to conform to the change.
 So Delta kicks him and his family off the flight.
 Why didn’t they just charge him for a name change?
-And if the father made a mistake — aren’t we all allowed to make small, innocent mistakes?

 At first, it looked like both sides were at fault in this incident, but there was still the question as to why they didn’t offer to change the original ticket.
 Shouldn’t that have been handled at check-in?
 What exactly is the point of check-in, anyway, if not for things like that?